avocado-framework/avocado/docs/source/guides/user/chapters/plugins.rst

 This plugin will generate the job result in JSON format.

-.. note:: Inside Avocado we will omit the prefix 'avocado.plugins' to make the things clean.
+.. note:: Inside Avocado we will omit the prefix ``avocado.plugins`` to make the things clean.

 .. note:: When listing plugins with ``avocado plugins`` pay attention to the